 Armando meets with Governor Breck (Don Murray).
 He says that he said “Lousy inhuman bastards!”
 However, they have records about the chimp born in the circus and Governor Breck suspects that the child of Zira and Cornelius is alive.
 Governor Breck says ape disobedience is on the rise.
 MacDonald contradicts him and references the chimp shot in the opening scene that was cut.
 They decide to keep Armando in custody.

 Kolp (Severn Darden) continues to interrogate Armando.
 Caesar does very well at training.
 He helps the other apes pass their simple test.
 As a superior chimp, he is sent to the breeding annex to do his stuff.
-They don’t really talk about it but this helps spread the talking gene.
+They don’t really talk about this in the movie but this helps spread the talking gene.
 The female chimp at the breeding annex makes come hither eyes at Caesar and he does.

 Caesar is sent to the ape auction.
 Governor Breck watches from above like a Roman emperor.
 Governor Breck buys Caesar for use in the command post.